galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### {% icon comment %} Comment
 >
 > ⚠️ Please note that the file must contain a header corresponding to: ```"SITES","SPECIES","YEAR","MONTH","DAY","COUNT"```, and that all the non numeric content must be between double quotes as "x" and that separators have to be ",".
 >
+> ❗If the dataset you upladed is on CSV format, you can skip the following part and directly go to ## Re-sampling.
+>
->  Note also that the first file mentionned above is on the RData format and if you choose to use it, you will have to process this binary file to obtain an appropriate CSV dataset.
+> ❗However, if you are dealing with a dataset on the RData format (the second of the links listed above), you will have to process this binary file to obtain an appropriate CSV dataset.
 To do so, you can use the following tools:
 >   > * Search for the tool `RData binary file reader`with the following parameters:
 >   >      * "Rdata binary file to explore": "dataset on RData"
 >   > * Search for the tool `RData parser` with the following parameters: